reruo321/CPP-Self-Study/CS/CPP/Sorting-Algorithm/README.md

 Pick an element and put it into the adaquate place.

 ### 2. Bubble Sort
 Exchange two elements.
-Loop from the start element to the last element, until there's no more exchanging happens.
+Repeat loops from the start element to the last element, until there's no more exchanging happens in a loop.

 #### Variation 1
 1. Find the biggest number in a full set.